 Greek variations of the word “sabbath” occur 68 times in the New Testament:

 • σαββάτῳ —transliteration: sabbatō

-The Sabbath is first mentioned as having been instituted in Paradise, when man was in innocence (Gen. 2:2).
+The Sabbath is first mentioned as having been instituted in Paradise on the last day of the Creation week, when man was in innocence (Genesis 2:2).
 “The sabbath was made for man,” as a day of rest and refreshment for the body and of blessing to the soul.

 The Sabbath, originally instituted for man at his creation, is of permanent and universal obligation.
 The physical necessities of man require a Sabbath of rest.
 He is so constituted that his bodily welfare needs at least one day in seven for rest from ordinary labor.
 Experience also proves that the moral and spiritual necessities of men also demand a Sabbath of rest.

 “I am more and more sure by experience that the reason for the observance of the Sabbath lies deep in the everlasting necessities of human nature, and that as long as man is man the blessedness of keeping it, not as a day of rest only, but as a day of spiritual rest, will never be annulled.
 I certainly do feel by experience the eternal obligation, because of the eternal necessity, of the Sabbath.
 The soul withers without it.
 It thrives in proportion to its observance.

 The Sabbath was made for man.
 God made it for men in a certain spiritual state because they needed it.
 The need, therefore, is deeply hidden in human nature.
 He who can dispense with it must be holy and spiritual indeed.
 And he who, still unholy and unspiritual, would yet dispense with it is a man that would fain be wiser than his Maker” (F. W. Robertson).